influxdata/influxdb-client-java/flux-client-rxjava/README.md

   }
 }
 ```
-There is also the possibility to use the `Flowable<String> queryRaw(@Nonnull final String query)` method for line by line
+There is also the possibility to use the `Flowable<String> queryRaw(@Nonnull final String query)` method for line-by-line
 parsing, where each line contains comma separated values from the query response.

 ## Version